apatil/pleajure/README.rst

 Pleajure lets you write Clojure S-expressions using whitespace in place of parentheses.
 The resulting look-and-feel is a bit like Python.

+It also provides a macro for infix arithmetic, called ``|``.
+The macro was posted to the Clojure mailing list by Jeff Bester.

 Usage example